DomJWise/ooRexxDebugger/README.md

 Example usage scenarios are as follows:

-(1) There are global TRACE options but debugger placement and start point of debugging don't matter
+(1) There are global TRACE options but debugger window placement and start point of debugging don't matter

 At the end of the code along with the TRACE option (::OPTIONS TRACE ?R is recommended)  add: